IvanRatushnyy/AML_RNAseq_PHATE/README.md

 Hamid Bolouri

+### Description
+The [website](https://aml-rnaseq-phate.onrender.com/) allows PHATE visualization and exploration of bulk [RNA-seq data](https://www.nature.com/articles/s41467-022-34965-4) from pAML patient samples.

+The RNA-seq data was initially processed.
+Genes with low expression (i.e., max gene expression value < 5.0) and low variability (i.e., standard deviation < 0.3) across samples were filtered out and not used in the analysis.
+The filtered RNA-seq data was converted into PHATE coordinates using the [Python PHATE package](https://phate.readthedocs.io/en/stable/).
+[Plotly](https://plotly.com/) was used to visualize graphs based on these coordinates and the [Dash](https://dash.plotly.com/) framework was utilized to build the layout of the application.
+Lastly, the whole application was hosted on [Render](https://render.com/).

 ### Current functionality
 #### Selection of whether the PHATE graph is displayed in 2 dimensions or 3 dimensions